well-typed/memory-usage-zurihac-2021/README.md

 ## Heap Profiling

-GHC has built-in heap profiling which can be used to obtain a high-level overview of the memory usage of your program.
+GHC has a built-in heap profiler which can be used to obtain a high-level overview of the memory usage of your program.
 The heap profiler is a sampling profiler, at a predetermined interval the execution of your program is stopped, the profiler traverses the whole heap and then reports a summary of what's there depending